 While the concepts underlying these are similar, in practice THD+N is easier to measure than THD.

-THD+N is also a more useful measure than THD for audio applications, as it captures additional sources of noise other than harmonic distortion (such as hum, interference, and white noise).
+THD+N is also a more useful measure than the total harmonic distortion calculation for audio applications, as it captures additional sources of noise other than harmonic distortion (such as hum, interference, and white noise).
 As a result, THD+N (rather than THD) is often quoted in the specifications for audio devices such as audio interfaces and amplifiers.

 THD vs THD+N